|Nutritional Guidelines (per serving)|

 Repeat with the other jar(s).

 Pour the hot brine over the purslane stems.
-They should be completely covered by the liquid, but still, have at least 1/2 an inch of space between the surface of the brine and the rims of the jars.
+The liquid should completely cover them, but still, have at least 1/2 an inch of space between the surface of the brine and the rims of the jars.